Brake Line Replacement Cost

 The braking system should be sealed.
 Nothing in and nothing out.
 If air gets in, it forms bubbles.
 The hygroscopic brake fluid won’t work so well as a result.

 If there’s a severe leak, the fluid will squirt out of the car every time you press the pedal.
-Unless there’s a colossal trauma and the line completely severs, they should continue working for a while.
+Unless there’s a massive trauma and the line completely severs, they should continue working for a while.
 There’s a lot of brake fluid in a car.

-Eventually, you’ll notice low brake fluid levels in the master cylinder when you lift the hood.
+Eventually, you’ll notice insufficient brake fluid levels in the master cylinder when you lift the hood.
 Don’t just top it up and think nothing of it.
 That fluid has gone somewhere!
 It needs investigating.

 ABS Light Comes On